Updating 1960s & 1970s House Exteriors: Makeover Ideas

 The exterior appearance of any house might possibly be more important than the house’s interior.
 It’s the first thing visitors see from the outside, so first impression matters a lot.
 There are lots of things that can be done to improve on a home’s exterior, such as replacing the windows, doors, slides, etc.

-This makes them well-suited to be repainted and renovated.
+This makes house exteriors well-suited to be repainted and renovated.
 Why throw away and waste a perfectly good frame which only needs to be renovated to gain a second life?

 But, how do you mix-match the colours?
 And is repainting the only thing to be done?